wyatt8740/idb/README.md

 ### Password-less Authentication
 To avoid having to type a password every time, set up key authentication between the computer and the iDevice.
-I DO NOT RECCOMEND disabling password login once key authentication is established.
+I DO NOT RECOMMEND disabling password login once key authentication is established.

 On the computer, run: